nicklalone/nicklalone.github.io/_pages/about.md

 As a researcher of the socio-technical, it is sometimes difficult to describe exactly what I do for a living.

-My name is Nick LaLone and I am an Assistant Professor at the Rochester Institute of Technology in the School of Interactive Games and Media.
+I am an Assistant Professor at the Rochester Institute of Technology in the School of Interactive Games and Media.
 My traditional focus in my work are those contexts where normalcy breaks down, where technology often isn't meant to work, and above all, the social contract is damaged, broken, strained, or otherwise removed.
+Generally, this means that I will study disaster contexts, how folks train for disaster contexts, and the gap between how technology works and how technology isn't designed for a world that itself needs to be able-bodied.

 I have a background in Sociology that was messed up by a PhD in Human-Computer Interaction.
 As a result, I am often stuck between social and technical concerns.
 I can write code, work with hardware, and other technical objects; however, I am equally capable in the social life of those technical objects, how technology influences and is influenced by society, and other types of issues that keep us uncomfortable and saying things like, "This isn't intuitive" or "Do your research."

-Some may ask why i'm in a games program.
+You may wonder why i'm in a games program.
 This is an interesting question.
 Generally, we spend our lives as children playing in order to learn how to live in the world we will become an adult in.
 Once we become an adult, the way we define play tends to mean that we no longer are playing but are doing.
 And yet, this is very far from the truth.
 I am in a games program because I can still consider how we play, how games can play, and what impact professionalism has on play.

 Below, i've tried to write a plain english description of my work, its goals, its aims, and philosophy.
 After that, i've tried to translate my work into the disciplines I send my work to.